• BBF 2023_15

 The Prize is now managed by The Abbotsford Trust, the independent Scottish Charity responsible for Sir Walter Scott’s extraordinary Borders home, and is supported by Hawthornden Foundation and the Buccleuch Living Heritage Trust.

-The WSP judging panel is chaired by Katie Grant, and comprises James Holloway, Elizabeth Laird, James Naughtie, Kirsty Wark, and Saira Shah.
+The WSP judging panel is chaired by Katie Grant, and in 2024 comprised James Holloway, Elizabeth Laird, James Naughtie, Kirsty Wark, and Saira Shah.

-The longlist and shortlist for the 2024 Prize have now been announced, and next year’s Prize will open for submissions later this summer.
-A Prize timetable, and the Rules and Conditions can be found here.
-You can find out more about our judges here, and more about the Prize’s history and Reading Group guides for each of our winners on our Resources page.
+The winner of the 2024 Walter Scott Prize was announced at the Borders Book Festival on June 13th – you can find out all about the winner and the five shortlisted books here.
+The 2025 Prize has now opened for submissions, and you can find a Prize timetable and the Rules and Conditions here.
+You can find out more about the Prize’s history and Reading Group guides for each of our winners on our Resources page.

 The Young Walter Scott Prize

 The Young Walter Scott Prize is the UK’s only creative writing prize dedicated to historical fiction.
 This annual story-writing competition is for young people aged between 11 and 19, and prizes include a £500 travel grant, an invitation to one of the UK’s best book festivals, and the opportunity to see your work in print in a special anthology.
-This year’s competition is now closed but you can find out more details and how to enter next year here.
+This year’s competition has just opened, and closes on 31st October 2024.
+Find out how to enter here!

-You can meet this year’s winners and shortlisters and read their stories by clicking on the links.
+You can meet the 2024 winners and shortlisters and read their stories by clicking on the links.
 Printed anthologies of the winning stories are available free by contacting us with your postal address.

 The YWSP also runs the Imagining History workshops, in which you can learn how to write historical fiction in amazing spaces throughout the UK, and online.
 Find out more about Imagining History UK here.